Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-PBRR5eAsO40.md

 # [September 21st, 2021 Livestream](../2021-09-21.md)
 ## Q&A: How big is the whole team?
 https://www.youtube.com/watch?v=PBRR5eAsO40
-This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: How many devs are currently working on the game?](./yt--ZSeVyn-vME.md) [https://www.youtube.com/watch?v=-ZSeVyn-vME](https://www.youtube.com/watch?v=-ZSeVyn-vME)
+This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: How many people are on the Satisfactory dev team?](./yt-464B8bSp-kY.md) [https://www.youtube.com/watch?v=464B8bSp-kY](https://www.youtube.com/watch?v=464B8bSp-kY)

 ### Topics